-Diakonia is an awareness raiser and advocacy organization in Sweden and Europe.
-We strive to present concrete proposals on how politics and policies in Sweden and the EU can be improved, not only criticising what we think is wrong.
+Diakonia works to raise awareness and performs advocacy work in Sweden and Europe.
+We strive to present specific proposals for how policies in Sweden and the EU can be improved and not simply provide criticism on what we think is wrong.

 Diakonia influences policies in Sweden and the EU

 Many challenges in developing countries are closely linked to global challenges, but also to values, life styles, policies, economies, consumption and production patterns in developed countries.
-Diakonia, as part of a popular movement and linked to various networks, is also a political actor in its own right on the Swedish and European arena.
+As part of a popular movement linked to various networks, Diakonia is also a political actor in its own right in the Swedish and European arenas.

-By raising awareness, encouraging mobilisation and action among our constituency towards politicians and other duty bearers in Sweden and the EU, we complement the work of the rights holders and our partner organisations in the regions.
+By raising awareness and encouraging mobilisation and action among our constituency towards politicians and other duty bearers in Sweden and the EU, we complement the work of rights holders and our partner organizations in the regions.

-Our advocacy work is rooted and has direct links to rights holders and partners, which allows for experience sharing and joint action as well as gives them opportunities to make their voices heard in arenas they might not have had access to before.
+Our advocacy work is rooted and has direct links with rights holders and partners, allowing for experience sharing and joint action and giving them opportunities to make their voices heard in forums they might not previously have had access to.
 We call this rooted advocacy.

-Partners' cooperation with us on a policy level also strengthens their capacity for important local policy work.
+The fact that partners' cooperate with us at policy level also strengthens their capacity for important local policy work.

-Diakonia plays a role as a pro-active proposal maker and watch dog towards duty bearers in Sweden and the EU.
+Diakonia's a role is that of a pro active proposal maker and watch-dog in relation to duty bearers in Sweden and the EU.

 Diakonia's guidelines for advocacy

-In our efforts to influence Swedish politicians and decision-makers we follow these guidelines:
+In our efforts to influence Swedish politicians and decision-makers we adhere to the following guidelines:

-Equal treatment of parties in the Parliament that share Diakonia's values.
-We share our information and offer dialogue with political parties about what we work with.
-Diakonia reserves the right to choose occurences where we invite to dialogue, events and cooperation to parties that do not share its values to take part in dialogue.
+Equal treatment of parties in the Swedish and European Parliaments that share Diakonia's values.
+We share our information and offer to engage in dialogue with these parties.
+Diakonia reserves the right to cdecide when to invite parties that do not share its values to take part in dialogue.

 Openness: Diakonia's work with decision makers is characterised by a high level of openness.
-We keep our contacts with political parties as transaprent as possible, and we always strive to be able to provide with material and documents about us if it is requested.
+We keep our contacts with political parties as transparent as possible and always strive to provide material and documents about Diakonia if requested.